eunbinoh/my_pet/README.md

 - eslint-config-prettier (lint-prettier 충돌방지)
 - vitest (test)
 - sass
-- tailwindcss
+- yarn add tailwindcss postcss autoprefixer

 # FSD (Feature Sliced Design)
 - layout component -> features

-- git branch filter test init

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.